A good financial plan should be able to help you to set financial goals or target you will be working towards achieving.

 It is one of those things that when you look at the magnitude of it, you get this sense that it’s just hopeless, pointless, just too big like eating an elephant.

-However, it’s good to have a financial goal no matter how difficult it’s going to be in order to achieve it than to end up in debts.
+However, it’s good to have a financial goal no matter how difficult it’s going to be in order to achieve it than to end up in debt.
 Having a financial goal gives you an opportunity to plan ahead in case there is a change in circumstances.

-What is your financial goal for the new year?
+What is your financial goal?

 The new year offers another chance to reassess yourself.
 It’s another opportunity for you to ensure that you are keeping up with your financial obligations.